Joseph Wallace | Managing Director | Multhana Property Services

 “Queensland businesses have the expertise, knowledge and experience needed to help our state deal with COVID-19 safely and efficiently,” he said.

-Transport and Main Roads Minister Mark Bailey said the Queensland Government has funded local businesses, including Aboriginal owned business Multhana Property Services, to disinfect thousands of Brisbane buses as part of enhanced daily cleaning.
+Transport and Main Roads Minister Mark Bailey said the Queensland Government has funded local businesses, including Aboriginal owned business Multhana, to disinfect thousands of Brisbane buses as part of enhanced daily cleaning.

-Multhana Property Services Founder Joseph Wallace said his employees are proud to help keep South East Queenslanders healthy.
+Multhana Founder Joseph Wallace said his employees are proud to help keep South East Queenslanders healthy.

-“Multhana Property Services is supporting clean and safe public transport for commuters, while providing job opportunities for our workforce, which is largely Aboriginal and Torres Strait Islander Queenslanders,” Mr Wallace said.
+“Multhana is supporting clean and safe public transport for commuters, while providing job opportunities for our workforce, which is largely Aboriginal and Torres Strait Islander Queenslanders,” Mr Wallace said.

 “This contract has provided employment opportunities and guaranteed work for more than 80 new and existing cleaning team members during his unprecedented time.